Will self driving cars trigger a second coming for the train?

 In this world of increasing access to cars, there is one huge negative consequence — congestion.
 Roads are already running at capacity in the UK; adding more users to them can only lead to more gridlock.
 That gridlock is good news for the rail industry.
 Slow journeys by road will entice more and more people onto the rails — just as it already does in big cities.

 Another advantage to the self-drive taxi over your own car is that it doesn’t need to be parked.
 This provides another boost to the rail industry as it suddenly becomes an excellent idea to get a slow taxi the short distance to a rail station, followed by a fast train to somewhere near your destination, and another taxi to complete the trip.
+No worries about where to leave the car in order to get the train.

-As more people move to using fast trains for longer distances, and suburban trains for shorter but more congested routes, we will see a reversal of the spiralling cycle currently encountered.
+As more people move to using fast trains for long distances, and suburban trains for shorter but more congested routes, we will see a reversal of the spiralling cycle currently encountered.
 Increased usage of trains will translate to more money in the rail sector, leading to further improvements in train service.
 These improvements make trains more appealing, leading inevitably to further increased usage.